Traditionalism (Spain): Conservatism

 In terms of real-life politics the Spanish Conservatives from the onset remained largely at odds with the Traditionalists.
-Doceañistas of the Fernandine period, Partido Moderado of the Isabelline era and Partido Conservador of the Restoration stayed fiercely hostile to Carlist Traditionalism, though there were periods of rapprochement with non-legitimist branches of the movement; some representatives of the two neared each other in times of Donoso Cortés, neocatólicos, Alejandro Pidal and Menendez Pelayo, with offshoot Conservative branches like Mauristas considering even a fusion with Traditionalists.
+Doceañistas of the Fernandine period, Partido Moderado of the Isabelline era and Partido Conservador of the Restoration stayed fiercely hostile to Carlist Traditionalism, though there were periods of rapprochement with non-legitimist branches of the movement; some representatives of the two neared each other in times of Donoso Cortés, neocatólicos, Alejandro Pidal and Menéndez Pelayo, with offshoot Conservative branches like Mauristas considering even a fusion with Traditionalists.
 In terms of doctrinal affinity mutual relationship of the two is more ambiguous and difficult to capture.

 Traditionalism is not infrequently referred to as Conservative or even Ultra-conservative theory.
 Recent multi-dimensional typological attempt presents an ambiguous picture.
 Some detailed scholarly studies claim that Traditionalism and Conservatism are clearly distinct concepts, be it in case of Spain or in general.
 The former is based on religious principles and sourced in the Revelation, the latter – though usually respectful towards religious values – is not centered around them.
 The former understands politics as means of achieving missionary Catholic objectives, the latter as a technique of exercising public power.
 The former is founded on unalterable nucleus, the latter is in principle evolutionary.
 The former is providential, the latter is deterministic and historicist.
 The former is incompatible with democracy, the latter is perfectly tailored to operate in a realm founded on sovereignty of the peoples assumption.
 The former is monarchist, the latter is accidentalist.
 The former is derived from vernacular cultural tradition, the latter is in principle universal.
 The former perceives society as based on presumed natural order, the latter as stemming from contractual and voluntaristic principles embodied in a constitution.
 The former understands society as composed of organic bodies, the latter as composed of free individuals.
 The former sees public power as united and integral, the latter as divided into legislative, executive and judicial branches.
 Perhaps a good though obviously simplistic way of summarizing the difference between the two is noting that while the Conservatives usually have no problem admitting their Right-wing identity, the Traditionalists are uneasy about it, pointing that their concept is rooted in pre-1789 realm, before the Right-Left paradigm had been even born.